carpentries-incubator/managing-computational-projects/_episodes/09-codereview.md

 Group work shares the burden and allows knowledge exchange and support within the team.

-## Testing

-- Testing and quality checks
-- Continuous integration

-## Conclusion
-- What gaps have we filled in this section
-- Project management overview

 ## Resources for taking this to next level

 - https://the-turing-way.netlify.app/collaboration/new-community.html